-The treatments we can offer in our project countries vary depending on what medical infrastructures exist and how far our project has developed.
+What treatments we can offer in our project countries vary depending on the medical infrastructures available and how far our project has developed.
 There are locations where we can only offer basic surgeries.
 In other countries, we can offer a full comprehensive cleft treatment with many types of followup therapies.
 Other projects lie in between.